shenwei356/gtaxon/README.md

 See [Release](https://github.com/shenwei356/gtaxon/releases) page.
-- Supporting querying from **both LOCAL and REMOTE server** by REST API, which is also easily called by various clients of other languages. gTaxon have command-line client `gtaxon cli local` for local query and `gtaxon cli remote` for remote query.
+- Supporting querying from **both LOCAL and REMOTE server** by REST API, which is also easily called by various clients of other languages. gTaxon has command-line client `gtaxon cli local` for local query and `gtaxon cli remote` for remote query.
 - **Fast**.
 See Section Performance.